-We are working with the Materials Department at Loughborough University to develop next-generation Parblex® biopolymers.
-The R&D effort will focus on the addition of bioplasticisers, and other bioderived additives into current Parblex® formulations to achieve substantial property improvements which could find applications in the fashion industry.
+Through the BFTT Programme, Chip[s] Labs worked with Loughborough University to develop next-generation Parblex® biopolymers.
+Bringing together an experienced, transdisciplinary team, the R&D effort focused on adding bioplasticisers and other bioderived additives into current Parblex® formulations to achieve substantial property improvements for application in the fashion industry.

 Dr David Grandy